 Never ask for users to complete the registration process when they first open the app.
 Delay sign in as much as possible.
 The goal here is to let users get a feel of your mobile application.
 You could do this by giving them a tour of your app first.

 This needs to be done because users often abandon the registration processes of apps they don’t recognize.
-Asking information up-front might, in most cases, put the user off.
+Asking for information up-front might, in most cases, but the user off.

 To avoid this, slowly remind the user of signing up as they navigate through the app.

-Onboarding means to showcase the app’s value to your end-user when they begin using your mobile application.
+Onboarding means showcasing the app’s value to your end-user when they begin using your mobile application.
 The goal here is to provide users with need-to-know information.

 Among the many strategies used to offer a great onboarding experience, a famous one is “contextual” onboarding.